Oil stains remain after washing because detergents often can’t fully break down or lift the oil without proper pretreatment or washing techniques.

 If you’ve followed all best practices yet still spot residual oil marks after laundering:

-- Reassess Pretreatment: Was enough product applied?
-Did it sit long enough?
+- Reassess Pretreatment: Was enough product applied, and did it sit long enough?

-- Add Laundry Boosters: Oxygen bleach or specialized degreasers help if safe for fabric.
+- Add Laundry Boosters: Oxygen bleach or specialized degreasers may help if safe for the fabric.

-- Avoid Fabric Softeners Initially: They can coat fibers preventing detergent penetration.
+- Avoid Fabric Softeners Initially: They can coat fibers or leave greasy-looking spots in some cases.

 - Treat Multiple Times If Needed: Some tough stains require repeated attention before vanishing entirely.